JHU-PL-Lab/dde/README.md

 and edit files (using `vim`/`emacs`).
 Once you are done, you may quit the environment with Ctrl+D or type "exit".

-In fact, if you prefer a modern text editor/IDE, VS Code has a [Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) that allows attaching to a running container.
+If you prefer a modern text editor/IDE, VS Code has a [Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) that allows attaching to a running container.
 To do so, click on the icon of the extension at the bottom left of your VS Code window, select "Attach to running